4lejandrito/next-plausible/README.md

 }
 ```

-**Note:** This will only work if you serve your site using `next start`.
-Statically generated sites won't be able to rewrite the requests.

 Optionally you can overwrite the proxied script subdirectory and name, as well as the custom domain for the original script:

 ```js